In Rift Over Interfaith Ban, A New Fault Line For Burmese Politics

 UNIDENTIFIED MAN: (Singing in foreign language).

-SUU KYI: (Through translator) Buddhist women can protect themselves by understanding existing laws.
+ZONCY: (Through translator) Buddhist women can protect themselves by understanding existing laws.
 The proposed law's backers say they want to protect women's rights.
 But I have serious doubts about whose rights they really want to protect.

 KUHN: Matt Walton is a Myanmar expert at the University of Oxford in England.
 He knows that the interfaith marriage law has driven a wedge between activist Buddhist monks and the pro-democracy camp.
 He says they both opposed the former ruling junta, but they were never very clear on exactly what should replace it.